-Theme Ref No. Policy/Objective Objectives/Targets Monitoring Indicators Data Achievement Score Assessment of achievement against target
+Theme Ref No. Policy/Objective Objectives/Targets Monitoring Indicators Data Achievement Score

-Place - Design + People Example 1.1 Policy or Objective What is the purpose of the policy?
+Place - Design + People What is the purpose of the policy?
 Is there a target or KPI associated with this?
-Metrics from monitoring - aligned to policy Data
+Metrics from monitoring - aligned to policy Data Assessment of achievement against target

 Health + Wellbeing

 Environment - Conservation + Improvement

 Climate Change

 Homes + Community

 Economy + Town Centres

 Movement

 Process and Engagement